cassiomolin/cassiomolin.github.io/pages/about.md

 My skills include:

 - Strong understanding of the REST architectural style with HTTP, microservices and containers with Docker.
+- Solid background in systems architecture definition, best practices of software development, design patterns and testing.
 - Experience with relational databases.
-- Solid background in systems architecture definition, best practices of software development, design patterns and testing.

 If you would like to check my professional experience, please have a look at [CV][cv].
-I'm also open to freelancing.
-Feel free to [get in touch][contact] and let's build something awesome!
+I'm also open to freelancing, feel free to [get in touch][contact] and let's build something awesome!

+Ah!
 I'm active on [Stack Overflow][stackoverflow] and some posts you will find in this blog are based on my Stack Overflow [answers][stackoverflow.answers].
 I frequently find myself answering about REST, HTTP, API design and Java in general.
 And if you feel generous enough to reward me for my contributions, check my [Amazon wish list][amazon.wish-list] or simply [buy me a coffee][paypal].<br>

 <br/>